 Everything functioned perfectly, no issues with the pots cracking or the jack input cutting out.
 Overall, this Fender was taken care of and set up properly before it left the factory.

 In a word, wonderful.
 The sound is amazing.
-The new Yosemite pickups combined with the double-tap humbucker feature really deliver an amazing tone.
+The new Yosemite pickups combined with the push/pull potentiometer feature really deliver an amazing tone.

-Playability is also top notch, it just feels natural and sits natural.
+Playability is also top-notch, it just feels natural and sits naturally.
 As I mentioned earlier, the action was spot on.
 The neck is silky smooth and the frets feel perfect.

-Overall, the sound is clean, warm, and the ability to tap into a humbucker from single coil without losing tonality is really awesome.
+Overall, the sound is clean, warm, and the ability to use the push/pull tap to access the neck pickup giving you the ability to use the neck/bridge combo or all-on combo without losing tonality is really awesome.

 Fender is trying to bring the price point of its American made guitars down a bit and the American Performer Series Stratocaster is just over a grand at US$1099.99.
 That’s really a fair price for what you get here.
 I compared this with my $999.99 PRS Custom 24 and it’s right there on par with that.

 If you’re looking to get into an American made guitar without hurting your wallet too badly, the Fender American Performer Series Stratocaster is really a great choice.